heron-solver/heron/README.md

 References
 -------------------

+ 1. [A Symbolic Operational Semantics for TESL with an Application to Heterogeneous System Testing](), Formal Modeling and Analysis of Timed Systems (FORMATS), 14th International Conference, Berlin, Germany, Sept 5-7, 2017
- 1. [TESL: a Language for Reconciling Heterogeneous Execution Traces](https://ieeexplore.ieee.org/document/6961849), Formal Methods and Models for Codesign (MEMOCODE), 2014 Twelfth ACM/IEEE International Conference on, Lausanne, Switzerland, Oct, 2014, 114-123
+ 2. [TESL: a Language for Reconciling Heterogeneous Execution Traces](https://ieeexplore.ieee.org/document/6961849), Formal Methods and Models for Codesign (MEMOCODE), 2014 Twelfth ACM/IEEE International Conference on, Lausanne, Switzerland, Oct, 2014, 114-123
- 2. The project is named after [Heron of Alexandria](http://www-history.mcs.st-andrews.ac.uk/Biographies/Heron.html), the first-century Greek mathematician and engineer.

 People
 -------------------

+The project is named after [Heron of Alexandria](http://www-history.mcs.st-andrews.ac.uk/Biographies/Heron.html), the first-century Greek mathematician and engineer.
+Made with love by

  - Hai Nguyen Van
  - Thibaut Balabonski